joshnguyentoronto/project-sharing-app/README.md

 ### Challenges:

 - Create a great and fully functional app in only a small amount of time take a lot of effort
-- React version 6 required to use Function Component for many feature that Class base Component is more difficult to work with
+- React version 6 required to use function component for many feature that class base component is more difficult to work with

 ---